juandiazx/ConsciousCart/README.md

 Or you can also use the Dockerfile in order to create the image of the project and a container which will run the server side.

-Now you can go to https://www.amazon.com/ in order to test the automatic scorer functionality or you can copy any product description from the internet into the description scorer functionality.
+Now you can go to https://www.amazon.com/ in order to test the automatic scorer functionality or you can copy any product description from the internet (Walmart, Target, Best Buy, Nike...) into the description scorer functionality.

-Made with ❤ by Robert Oratorio, Shravan Cheekati and Juan Diaz at Robinhood Hackathon for Social Good
+Made with ❤ by Robert Oratorio, Shravan Cheekati and Juan Diaz at Robinhood Hackathon for Social Good 2023